Why Eli Lilly and Company [LLY] is a Good Long-Term Investment

 Eli Lilly and Company [NYSE:LLY]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Eli Lilly and Company [LLY] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Eli Lilly and Company [LLY], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
 On average, stock market experts give LLY an Overweight rating.
-The average 12-month price forecast for this stock is $121.94, with the high estimate being $168.00, the low estimate being $113.00 and the median estimate amounting to $150.00.
-This is compared to its latest closing price of $122.89.
+The average 12-month price forecast for this stock is $134.11, with the high estimate being $168.00, the low estimate being $143.00 and the median estimate amounting to $150.00.
+This is compared to its latest closing price of $134.35.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Eli Lilly and Company [LLY] is sitting at 4.56.
+This is compared to 1 month ago, when its average rating was 4.50.

 Fundamental Analysis of Eli Lilly and Company [LLY]